Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Methodology

-Formally, $\chi$ can be chosen within any $360^\circ$ interval.
-However, we restrict its range using an additional symmetry consideration.
-In our case, however, we restrict the range differently, making use of an additional symmetry consideration: For two helices that are aligned in parallel orientation (not antiparallel), the pair interaction does not only obey the helical symmetry discussed above, but also an additional invariance which arises from the fact that the two helices are identical and interchangeable.
-In fact, the choice which specifies which if the helices is the first and which is second is arbitrary.
-Hence there exists a transformation between the two choices which formally swapes the first and the second helix.
-For this transfomation the angular coordinate $\chi$ is inverted and the relative axial shift $\zeta$ is mirrored with respect to $L_E/2$.
-Geometrically, this corresponds to a reflection through the point $(-50^\circ, L_E/2)$ in the $(\chi,\zeta)$ plane.
-As a consequence, every configuration has an equivalent counterpart mirrored at this center.
-To make this symmetry explicitly in our analysis, we therefore select the range of $\chi$ such that the reflection point lies in the middle of the chosen interval.
-This is achieved by restricting $\chi$ to the interval $[-230^\circ,130^\circ]$, which spans a full rotation of $360^\circ$ but is centered on the symmetry point at $-50^\circ$.
+Formally, the parameter $\chi$ may be chosen within any interval covering a full rotation of $360^\circ$, such as $[0^\circ,360^\circ)$ or $[-180^\circ,180^\circ)$.
+In our case, however, we restrict the range differently, making use of an additional symmetry consideration: For two helices that are aligned in parallel (not antiparallel), the pair interaction obeys not only the helical symmetry discussed above, but also an additional invariance that arises from the fact that the two helices are identical and interchangeable.
+In fact, the choice of which helix is labeled first and which second is arbitrary.
+Hence, there exists a transformation between the two choices which formally changes the first and the second helix.
+For parallel aligned helices (equal or opposite handedness), this transformation corresponds to a reflection through the point $(0^\circ,-\phi_E/2)$ in the $(\varphi_1,\chi)$ plane.
+To explicitly include this symmetry in our analysis, we select the range of $\chi$ such that the inflection point lies in the middle of the chosen interval.
+This is achieved by restricting $\chi$ to the interval $[-230^\circ,130^\circ]$, which spans a full rotation of $360^\circ$ but is centered on the symmetry point at $\frac{1}{2}\phi_{E} = -50^\circ$.
 In this way, equivalent configurations related to labeling the helices in reverse order appear symmetrically within the parameter space, which simplifies both visualization and interpretation of the results.